godotengine/godot-docs/about/introduction.rst

 A game engine is a complex tool, and it is therefore difficult to present Godot in a few words.
-Here's a quick synopsis, which you are free to reuse if you need a quick writeup about Godot Engine.
+Here's a quick synopsis, which you are free to reuse if you need a quick write-up about Godot Engine.

     Godot Engine is a feature-packed, cross-platform game engine to create 2D and 3D games from a unified interface.
 It provides a comprehensive set of